benmvp/slides/2017/reactsf/react-exposed.md

 <!-- .element: class="large" -->

 NOTES:
+- Let's look at a 3rd issue
-- JSX looks like HTML, so you might first think you can use HTML comments
+- JSX is a friendly syntax that looks like HTML
+- So you might first think you can use HTML comments
 - To comment out attributes or entire pieces of markup

 /////